devmedeiros/devmedeiros/README.md

 ## Hello, my name is Jaqueline Medeiros :space_invader:

-I’m a 25 years old Statistician from Brazil who is trying to learn new technologies to further dive into the data science world.
+I’m a 26 years old Data Scientist from Brazil who is trying to learn new technologies.
 To do so I'm writing a blog in my free time where I talk about what I have learned so far and occasionally showcase some projects.

 You can find me at: